Service Animal Policy

 - Providing a framework for managing service animals on campus

-Under the direction of the President, the ADA Coordinator (Director of Diversity and Equity) and the Director for the Center on Disability shall ensure compliance with the policy.
+Under the direction of the President, the ADA Coordinator (Diversity Compliance Officer) and the Director for the Center on Disability shall ensure compliance with the policy.
 The Vice Presidents, Deans, and all other supervisory staff shall implement this policy.

 It is the policy of the Community College of Philadelphia that service animals assisting individuals with disabilities and service animals in training accompanied by their trainers are generally permitted in all facilities, programs, and activities where members of the public or students, as applicable, are otherwise permitted, except as described below or otherwise governed by applicable law.